-Cautions for both <M> (Handheld Night Scene) and < 3 > (HDR Backlight Control)
+Cautions for both <TM> (Handheld Night Scene) and < 3 > (HDR Backlight Control)

 - Compared with other shooting modes, the shooting area will be smaller. - RAW + ▲ L or RAW cannot be selected.
-If RAW + ▲ L or RAW has been set, ▲ L will be set. - If you shoot a moving subject, the subject's movement will leave afterimages. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or images significantly misaligned due to camera shake. - Recording the image to the card will take longer than with normal shooting.
-During the processing of the images, "BUSY" will be displayed and you cannot take another picture until the processing is completed. - If the shooting mode is set to < ✓ or < ✓>, direct printing is not possible.
+If RAW + ▲ L or RAW has been set, ▲ L will be set. - If you shoot a moving subject, the subject's movement may leave afterimages or the surrounding area of the subject may become dark. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.), flat or single-tone images, or images significantly misaligned due to camera shake. - Recording the image to the card will take longer than with normal shooting.
+During the processing of the images, "BUSY" will be displayed and you cannot take another picture until the processing is completed. - If the shooting mode is set to < ✓ or < ✓ >, direct printing is not possible.